 Compost in Your Yard

-Take it a step further and consider composting, says Natalia Paredes, Corporate Sustainability Coordinator.
-While you’re spending more time at home, you’re probably noticing the amount of food scraps from fruits and vegetables.
-Before tossing these into the trash, use them to enrich your garden.
+Take it a step further and consider composting, says Matthew Ferrer, OUC Manager of Sustainability.
+Before tossing food scraps from fruits and vegetables into the trash, use them to enrich your garden.
 It’s also a great way to help reduce your carbon footprint, with many easy ways to build your own bin.

 Grow Your Own Fruits & Veggies